magentabusiness/magentabusiness.github.io/docs/edge/user-guide/db-overview.md

         title: 'Create, configure or make any changes to the Dashboard on the <b>Edge</b> instance.'
     1:
         image: https://img.thingsboard.io/edge/user-guide/dashboards/4-new-dashboard-on-server.png
-        title: 'Log in to your <b>ThingsBoard Server</b> and go to the <b>Dashboards</b> section to see that the changes have been applied to the <b>ThingsBoard Server</b>.
+        title: 'Log in to your <b>IoT Hub Server</b> and go to the <b>Dashboards</b> section to see that the changes have been applied to the <b>IoT Hub Server</b>.
 Make sure you are connected to the internet.'

 assign-customer:
     0:
         image: https://img.thingsboard.io/edge/user-guide/dashboards/8-assign-customers.png
-        title: 'Log in to your <b>ThingsBoard Edge</b> instance and go to the <b>Dashboards</b> section.
+        title: 'Log in to your <b>IoT Hub Edge</b> instance and go to the <b>Dashboards</b> section.
 Click the <b>“Manage assigned customers”</b> button for the dashboard you want to assign a customer to.'
     1:
         image: https://img.thingsboard.io/edge/user-guide/dashboards/9-add-customers-dialog.png
         title: 'Select the customers from the drop-down list to assign them or click the <b>“x”</b> icon to remove them from the dashboard.
 Click the <b>"Update"</b> button to confirm the assignment or removal.'